 The Card of the Day: The Five of Wands (Reversed)

 The Five of Wands traditionally represents competition, ambition, and struggle.
 It symbolizes the inner tension we feel when we are caught up in our egos, constantly comparing our “status” in relation to others.
 Early on kids are taught “you must be the winner!”
-Life is a series of competitions.... best at music, best at Monopoly, best at softball, best at spelling.
-You must win at each thing you try otherwise...........you must be a loser, a nothing, a failure at life.
+Life is a series of competitions....best at music, best at Monopoly, best at softball, best at spelling.
+You have to win at each thing you try otherwise...........you must be a loser, a nothing, a failure at life.
 This sort of “all or nothing” thinking sets up impossible standards that can never be attained.
 As kids grow into adulthood, they carry this toxic baggage, feeling there is something wrong with them.
-No wonder so many adults struggle with self-esteem.
+No wonder so many adults struggle with self esteem.

 Do you constantly compare your “status” with others?
-Do you feel that you must be perfect at everything?
+Do you feel that you have to be perfect at everything?
 Have you ever stopped to think how adolescent that is?

 The adolescents on the card are competing.
 Each is trying to prove that he has the biggest stick.
-Each of the competitors think there can only be one winner.
-They think to themselves, “Either I win this, or I am humiliated.”
-The teenagers on the card do not have the wisdom that age engenders.
-They do not see that each is an individual, with their own combination of unique skills.
-This is represented by their distinctive colored costumes and designs.
+Each thinks there can only be one winner.
+“Either I win this or I am humiliated.”
+They do not have the wisdom that age engenders.
+They do not see that each is an individual, with there own combination of unique skills.
+This is represented by their uniquely colored costumes and designs.
 Each figure in the card has condensed his whole concept of self-worth on a game of sticks!
-This is all or nothing thinking, and it is very damaging to self-esteem.
+This is all or nothing thinking, and it is very damaging to self esteem.